“There Is No Honor in Abuse”: New UK Law Seeks to Protect Women and Girls

 Banaz Mahmod was 20 years old when her family murdered her for leaving an abusive marriage.
 Her sister, Payzee, who was herself forced into child marriage, has spent years campaigning so that other women might be spared the same fate.

-This week, the UK government announced new measures to tackle ‘honor’-based abuse in England and Wales, including a clearer legal definition intended to hold more perpetrators to account and protect women and girls from violence.
-The reforms form part of Labour’s broader mission to halve violence against women and girls within a decade.
+This week, the UK government announced new measures to combat ‘honor’-based abuse in England and Wales, including a clearer legal definition intended to hold more perpetrators to account and protect women and girls from violence.
+The reforms are part of Labour’s broader mission to halve violence against women and girls within a decade.

 “All forms of honor-based abuse are devastating crimes that can shatter lives.
 There is no honor in them,” said Yvette Cooper, the home secretary.
 “For too long, these offenses have often been misunderstood by professionals, resulting in victims not getting the support they deserve.”

-At the heart of ‘honor’ violence is the belief that a woman’s life is not her own, but bound to the reputation of her male relatives and community.
-Any act deemed shameful or dishonorable can become a pretext for violence.
-Such abuse is most common across the Middle East, North Africa, South Asia, parts of the Balkans, and within immigrant communities where ‘honor’ cultures remain strong.
+This type of abuse is most common across the Middle East, North Africa, South Asia, parts of the Balkans, and within immigrant communities where ‘honor’ cultures remain strong.

 The numbers underline the urgency.
 Police recorded 2,755 offenses linked to ‘honor’-based abuse in England and Wales last year—ranging from forced marriage to female genital mutilation to killings.
 That’s a more than 60% rise in just two years, a spike attributed both to more victims coming forward and to greater political polarization.